• Genre: Crime / Thriller

 • World premiere: Dances With Films Festival at the TCL Chinese Theater in Hollywood, June 2019

 Chameleon is the third full-length, feature film from Marcus Mizelle and marks a major leap forward in ambition and exposure.
-Chameleon was a fantastic critical success sitting on Rotten Tomatoes at 100% with eleven reviews and a 79% User Rating with over 100 User Reviews.
 The film is represented by Random Media and is being distributed in several countries around the world.
 While Marcus prepares for his next project, Bunker 15 got to spend a few minutes with the talented director reminiscing on how Chameleon came to be.